Skip navigation links

 where

-ispec Reaction Rate and Format
+ispec Reaction and Format

-Thermodynamic Coefficients
+Thermodynamic Properties

 This section of the chemistry data file contains the information necessary to compute the thermodynamic properties for each species.
 The general format for this section is: